rjkviegas/course/goals/README.md

 ### Morning
 * **09.30–12.30: Goal-directed project work.** You'll work independently on projects to achieve goals.
 You’ll use your [own way of tracking your goals](https://github.com/makersacademy/course/blob/master/goals/self_directed_learning/resources/tracking_your_learning.md) to self-assign projects and assess your progress.

-    Coaches will be running workshops, mini projects, 1:1s, or generally available to chat to.
+Coaches will be running workshops, mini projects, 1:1s, or will generally be available to chat to.

-* **12.30–13.30: Lunch.** Go out in droves to one of Shoreditch's fine local eateries or bring your own lunch in.
+* **12.30–13.30: Lunch.** We all need to eat to sustain our energy levels.
 There is often a lunchtime talk from one of the many CTOs that our hiring team speak to!

 ### Afternoon
 * **13.30–14.00: Meditation.** Programming is extremely challenging.
 Meditation helps keep a lid on things, keeps you grounded, and helps keep your brain sharp.